 Whilst it’s great that the Changi Rewards programme is increasing the number of partners it has the big drawback is that none of that spend counts towards the nett spend for the better membership level – otherwise this would have been a great way to obtain the status.

 So don’t go spending on those partners in order to hit the relevant membership level – it’s not going to help you.
+You can earn status spend with any Changi Airport outlets (including iShopChangi) but excluding these:

 This means that you should be directly comparing the rates earned with those partners versus other options rather than factoring any status with Changi Rewards you might get.